Comp-Sci-Principles-2018-19/project-AzraBetul/README.md

 How much food does china waste per year?: Estimates suggest that China generates 17-18 million tonnes of food waste each year – enough to feed 30-50 million people.
 How many days there are in a year?: 1 year= 365 days

 Note from teacher: Make this more focused.
 Concentrate on YOUR solution.
+Also check your grammar.

 ## First Agile Iteration
 User inputs: number of people, the average consumed per day by those people, the number of days and the recomended calories per day.